CSCMe/EuropaWarAnalyzer/README.md

 4. Use `mvn eclipse:eclipse` to generate the project files for Eclipse.
 You might also need the m2e Eclipse plugin.

 ### Code
-The UI design was made by TKasekamp for the VickyWarAnalyzer and with Java 7 it looked fine.
-With Java 8 it doesn't.
-Thanks, Oracle.
+The UI was designed to work with Java 7, but apparently migrating to Java 8 made some parts look weird.
-Due to this, some words will be hidden and some tables will have empty columns.
+Due to this, some words will be hidden, and some tables will have empty columns.

-TKasekamp: "The internal architecture is horrible and should be rebuilt from the ground up.
-Also, most comments are now outdated."

-I tried to clean some stuff up, but probably only made it worse :D
+TKasekamp

 ## About
-This project was TKasekamp first big Java project.
+[Vicky War Analyzer](https://github.com/TKasekamp/VickyWarAnalyzer) was Tkasekamp first big Java project.
 He started working on it in April 2013 and released it in the Paradox forums where ~ 1500 people downloaded it!
-In April 2015 he finally got around to making it work with Java 8.
-He replaced the mostly static variables with object-oriented programming.
+In April 2015 he made it work with Java 8.

+I adapted it to work with EU4 saves, but most of his work remains unchanged.

 The save game is read in by a hand-made parser.
-It works.
+It works  ¯\_(ツ)_/¯

-Thanks to his work I was able to adapt the Analyzer for EU4.
-He did a lot of the work, and a lot of the code remains unchanged.